 Figure 29 compares the performance of the funds in this peer group.
 It excludes the recently-launched Pantheon Infrastructure.

 GCP’s NAV returns have been towards the top of the peer group recently.
 3i Infrastructure takes on more risk than competing funds.
 With that exception, the long-term returns of the peer group are quite similar.

 GCP versus renewable energy infrastructure funds

-We feel that, given the increasing importance of renewable energy within GCP’s portfolio, it is relevant to compare GCP to the constituents of the renewable energy sector.
+Given the increasing importance of renewable energy within GCP’s portfolio, it may be relevant to compare GCP to the constituents of the renewable energy sector.
 The sector has been expanding rapidly and consequently many of these funds have not yet built up much of a track record.

 The 22 constituents of the AIC’s renewable energy infrastructure sector include three funds (Gresham House Energy Storage, Gore Street Energy Storage and Harmony Energy Income) focused on investments in batteries.